datatrans/apple-pay-web-sample/README.md

       ![Merchant domains](doc/merchant-domains.png "Merchant domains")

       Apple needs to validate your shop domain.
-Add your fully qualified domain name there and upload the verification file as instructed.
+Add your fully qualified domain name there and upload the verification file as instructed (or check the 'Deploy to Heroku' section if you want to use the domain assigned to you by Heroku).
 You should get your domain validated pretty easily.
 You can also do this step later.
 During the deployment of the app to Heroku, you will be assigned a Domain name.
 This one can then be used for validation.
 For example: